element Quick Exit

 Consent

-For safety, SNAICC will not publish submissions from individuals.
-However, SNAICC will publish written submissions from organisations and academics after the process is finalised, where consent has been provided to do so.
-When you upload a written submission, you will be asked to specify whether you would like your submission to be published to the SNAICC’s website.
-You can choose for your submission to be uploaded without identifying information, such as your organisation’s name or location.
+For safety, SNAICC has not published submissions from individuals.
+However, SNAICC published the written submissions from organisations and academics after the process is finalised, where consent has been provided to do so.

 If you change your mind about publishing your submission, please contact SNAICC at familysafetyplan@snaicc.org.au.
 You can contact us at any time to change your mind: if we have already published your submission, we will delete it from the webpage.